-Shoulder pendulum exercises Stand and lean forward supporting your injured arm with your other hand as shown in the picture.
-Try to relax your injured arm. - 1.
+Shoulder pendulum exercises Stand and lean forward supporting yourself with your other hand.
+Try to relax your injured arm and let it hang down. - 1.
 Assist your arm to move slowly and gently forwards and backwards. - 2.
-Assist your arm to move slowly and gently side to side.
+Assist your arm to move slowly and gently side to side. - 3.
 Continue for approximately 1-2 minutes in total provided there is no increase in symptoms.
 Remember to try and relax your arm.
-Stage 2 exercises to do 4-5 times a day - To start at 3 weeks
+Stage 2 exercises to do 4-5 times a day - To start at 3 weeks after injury